 We live in the Lightning Capital of the USA

-Did you know Florida experiences the highest number of lightning strikes each year?
+Here is a fact about lightning in Florida you might not know.
+Did you know Tampa, Florida is the lightning strike capital of the US and experiences the highest number of lightning strikes each year?
 Here in Central Florida where our Ask An Adjuster Claims Adjusting home office is located, we experience about 90 thunderstorm days per year.
 The peak of the thunderstorm season is in the hottest summer months.

 Afternoon thunderstorms are pretty common during the months of July and August, and often on those days we’re thankful for the break from the heat.
 During these summer months, Brevard County averages between four and six thousand lightning strikes per month.
 That’s as many as 200 strikes per day, just in Brevard County alone!